 Although a true story, the plot pieces seem to fall together almost too easily in Destin Daniel Cretton’s “Just Mercy,” another late 2019 film you may have missed.
 Although it played at the Keystone Arts Cinema for several weeks this winter, the coronavirus outbreak provides us the opportunity to catch up with some of these sleeper films.
 Unfortunately, “Just Mercy” hit at the same time as the superior “Clemency,” in which Alfre Woodard stars as the warden of a high security prison, whose life has been radically changed by her association with Death Row.

-“Just Mercy” is also about Death Row, but here the story focuses on Attorney Stevenson and his attempts to right the wrongs of black men in the American South.
-His journey takes him to the Equal Justice Initiative, a non-profit he founds to provide legal representation to prisoners who may have been wrongly convicted.
+“Just Mercy” is also about Death Row, but here the story focuses on Attorney Stevenson and his attempts to right the wrongs of black men in the American South, find more info about how the struggles has brought the changes that is needed from an attorney.
+In the movie, his journey takes him to the Equal Justice Initiative, a non-profit he founds to provide legal representation to prisoners who may have been wrongly convicted.
 Again, McMillian provides the perfect plot point for Cretton’s and Andrew Lanham’s screenplay, adapted from Stevenson’s own memoir.

 Unlike in “Clemency,” where each character is infused with a certain depth, here we’re presented with a bevy of characters who seem to be plucked from Hollywood stock characters we’ve known since the 1950s.
 Stevenson is the idealistic lawyer – reminiscent of Sidney Poitier’s Virgil Tibbs in “In the Heat of the Night,” or Gregory Peck’s Atticus Finch in “To Kill a Mockingbird.”
 (And, as a side note, the screenplay never passes up the chance to remind us that Monroeville, Alabama – where “Just Mercy” takes place – is the birthplace of “Mockingbird” author Harper Lee.)